-Keen Street Veterinary Clinic has offered discounted desexing rates in April for the last 2 years for cats to help reduce the number of unwanted cats.
+Keen Street Veterinary Clinic has offered discounted desexing rates in June for the last 5 years for dogs to help reduce the number of unwanted animals.
 It has been very successful.
-This year we have decided to offer a similar scheme for dogs for the first time as we believe that it is important to desex your pets, but understand that some people can find it difficult to afford it.
+We also offer a similar scheme for cats as we believe that it is important to desex your pets.

 This program is designed to try to help those people that find it difficult to afford to have their dog desexed.
 Bookings are essential, our experience with the cat desexing program is that places can fill very quickly and there are limits to the numbers of animals that will be scheduled on each day.